virtual-labs/exp-webpage-layout-in-html-iitd/README.md

 ### About the Experiment

-Fill a brief description of this experiment here
+The aim of this experiment is to understand the concept of creating Webpage Layout in HTML code.

 <b>Name of Developer | <b> Prof. Ranjan Bose
 :--|:--|